Arnav0701/Customer-Purchase-Behavior-Analysis-Python/README.md

-🛒 Customer Purchase Behavior Analysis (Python):
+🔍 Project Overview:

-This project analyzes customer shopping behavior using Python to extract meaningful insights and support business decision-making.
-It leverages real-world data to understand purchasing patterns, customer segments, and factors influencing buying decisions.
+This project analyzes customer shopping behavior using Python to understand purchasing patterns, customer segments, and factors influencing buying decisions.
+The analysis is performed using a real-world dataset, and the results are presented through visualizations, a dashboard, and a project report.

-📌 Project Overview:

-The goal of this project is to analyze customer purchase behavior and present insights through visualizations, dashboards, and reports.

-Understand customer segments and purchasing trends

-Identify factors influencing loyalty and purchases

-Support data-driven business decisions

-🗂 Project Structure:
+🗂️ Project Structure and Flow:

 1️⃣ Business Problem Statement

-Defines the objective of the project
+Defines the objective of the project.

-Explains the key business questions:
+Explains the business questions related to customer behavior, loyalty, and purchases.

-How do customers behave?

-What drives loyalty and repeat purchases?

-Which products are most popular?

 2️⃣ Dataset

-Contains raw customer shopping data
+Contains raw customer shopping data.

-Includes:

-Customer information

-Purchase behavior

-Subscription status
+Includes details such as customer information, purchase behavior, and subscription status.

 3️⃣ Data Analysis (Python)

-Data Cleaning & Preprocessing
+Data cleaning and preprocessing.

-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA).

-Customer Segmentation & Behavior Analysis
+Customer segmentation and behavior analysis.

-Calculation of Key Metrics & Insights
+Calculation of key metrics and insights.

 4️⃣ Dashboard

-Visual representation of key insights
+Visual representation of key insights.

-Helps quickly understand trends and patterns
+Helps in understanding trends and patterns quickly.

 5️⃣ Project Report

-Detailed methodology, analysis, and results
+Detailed explanation of methodology, analysis, and results.

-Observations and business insights
+Includes observations and conclusions from the analysis.

 6️⃣ Presentation (PPT)

-Summarizes the entire project

-Highlights:

-Business problem

-Approach

-Insights & conclusions
+Summary of the project.

+Highlights business problem, approach, insights, and conclusions.

-🛠 Tools & Technologies:
+🛠️ Tools & Technologies Used:

-Python: Pandas, NumPy
+1) 🐍 Python (Pandas, NumPy)

-Jupyter Notebook for analysis
+2) 📓 Jupyter Notebook

-Power BI or other dashboard tools for visualization

-🎯 Conclusion
+3) 📊 Power BI / Dashboard Tool

+✅ Conclusion:

-This project demonstrates how Python-based data analysis can uncover valuable insights from customer shopping data and support better business decisions.
+This project demonstrates how Python-based data analysis can be used to extract meaningful insights from customer shopping data and support better business decision-making.